top of page

 C. S. Lewis in Africa

-Every year between 1950 and 1956, a new Narnia book became available just in time to unwrap for a new reading adventure on Christmas day.
+Every year between 1950 and 1956, C. S. Lewis released a Narnia book just in time to unwrap for a new reading adventure on Christmas day.

 As Father Christmas says in the Narnia tales, "Merry Christmas!
 Long live the true King!"